 Turbine passage survival estimates will be made for species at moderate or high risk at any of the hydropower developments (i.e., could physically fit through the trash racks and with swim speeds equal to or less than calculated approach velocities).
-Turbine passage survival estimates will be derived using information from previous studies described in the Electric Power Research Institute's database for field entrainment studies completed at hydropower projects using sites similar to IFP's hydroelectric facilities (EPRI 1997).
-In addition, researchers will use STRYKE, a non-proprietary open-source software created by Kleinschmidt, which incorporates a turbine blade strike model based on Franke et al. (1997) and validated with the U.S. Fish and Wildlife Service's
+Turbine passage survival estimates will be derived using information from previous studies described in the Electric Power Research

-(USFWS) Turbine Blade Strike Analysis model (Towler and Pica 2020).
+Institute's database for field entrainment studies completed at hydropower projects using sites similar to IFP's hydroelectric facilities (EPRI 1997).
+In addition, researchers will use STRYKE, a non-proprietary open-source software created by Kleinschmidt, which incorporates a turbine blade strike model based on Franke et al. (1997) and validated with the U.S. Fish and Wildlife Service's (USFWS) Turbine Blade Strike Analysis model (Towler and Pica 2020).
 The USFWS model provides a user-friendly format to enter turbine information (e.g., revolutions per minute, runner diameter) and fishery data (run size, route of passage, and fish length) to predict turbine passage survival.
 Although user-friendly, the USFWS model is somewhat limited because it must be manually run for each scenario of interest and provides a single estimate of turbine passage survival.
 Like the USFWS model, the STRYKE model is based on the Franke et al. (1997) turbine blade strike equations; however, it is automated so it can be run multiple times to increase sample size and statistical power (e.g., calculations of variance, confidence intervals) for the estimates.
-The STRYKE model will be run at three hydraulic conditions: low flow (turbines not operated at full output), normal flow (turbines at full load with no spill), and high flow (turbines at full load, significant spill over the dam).
+The STRYKE model will be run at three hydraulic conditions: low flow (turbines at full load, significant spill over the dam).

-IFP will then develop a report describing the findings of the desktop entrainment risk assessment that provides information on turbine and site characteristics; biological and behavioral characteristics of rainbow trout, Yellowstone cutthroat trout, and stocked white sturgeon; a review of field studies completed at similar projects, if available (from EPRI 1997); an entrainment risk assessment; and results from the STRYKE model in instances where entrainment is classified as moderate or high.
+IFP will then develop a report describing the findings of the desktop entrainment risk assessment that provides information on turbine and site characteristics; biological and behavioral characteristics of rainbow trout, brown trout, Yellowstone cutthroat trout, mountain whitefish, smallmouth bass, and stocked white sturgeon; a review of field studies completed at similar projects, if available (from EPRI 1997); an entrainment risk assessment; and results from the STRYKE model in instances where entrainment is classified as moderate or high.